 DP: DP uses the traditional CVC (characteristic value combination) approach to disaggregation, forcing the data to be saved at the lowest aggregation level and then using configuration rules to determine how aggregation/disaggregation to other levels is to be handled.
 This works fine for many situations, but tends to be a bit of an issue when performing complex currency-based data.

 IBP wins this round with the ability to store and calculate each key figure at its own level.

 IBP: What SAP means by “unified data model” is that the forecasting, supply, and financial models are all saved to the same database set, not stored separately and then copied or released from one data model to another.
 This allows IBP to quickly provide calculated reporting across these three business models in real time, including the ramifications of changes in one model to the results in a different model (e.g. how will a forecast change affect the profitability of the company).
 This is where the real value of IBP starts to make itself known, allowing for on-the-fly changes and questions in an S&OP meeting that can be answered IN THAT MEETING and not offline at a later time.

 DP: APO DP has traditionally “released” the forecast to either SNP or directly to ECC.
-While this allows for the forecaster to model different scenarios and then “publish” the results when they are optimal, this also prohibits the real time updates to the supply plan and capacity feedback that are vital to being able to provide a nimble SOP process.
+This allows for the forecaster to model different scenarios and then “publish” the results when they are optimal.
+However, this also prohibits real time updates to the supply plan and capacity feedback.
+These two parts are vital to providing a nimble SOP process.